Here's a project I was tempted to mention on 6502.org -- but it makes more sense to post it here!

 Attachment:

-No arbitration and no Wait States are required because the DRAM array is capable of 3 million accesses per second -- enough to fully supply the needs of two CPU's.
-In hindsight it seems strange that the memory is faster.
+The two CPU's require no arbitration and no Wait States because the DRAM array is capable of 3 million accesses per second -- twice what each CPU requires, allowing the two to simply take turns on alternate clock phases.
+Nowadays it seems strange that the memory speed is double that of the CPU's.
 It's such a conspicuous contrast with modern PC's, whose CPU's are

-far faster than memory -- so much so that elaborate on-chip caches are the only way to avoid a horrific performance penalty!
+far faster than memory -- so much so that elaborate on-chip caches are the only way to avoid horrific performance penalties!

-Addresses for the video system are generated using a variation on the scheme made popular by Don Lancaster.
-This involves manipulating a CPU by disconnecting its data bus from RAM and sending it dummy op-codes -- essentially NOP's.
-In response the CPU produces an ascending sequence on its address bus, fulfilling a function like that of a DMA controller.
+The video system teases anomalous behavior out of the slave CPU by disabling the '245 that connects its data bus to RAM and instead feeding the CPU dummy op-codes -- essentially NOP's -- throughout each horizontal scan line.
+In response, the CPU produces a linear, ascending sequence on its address bus, fulfilling a function like that of a DMA controller.
 For more detail please see the section, "Cheap Video and Lying To the Machine,"

 here.